SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 **Data Integrity** to prevent accidental data loss, corruption and unintentional modifications.
 > *Scenario: An outsider threat is able to disrupt information flow between supporting systems and the software.*

-**Identity Access Management** to ensure different role of users could appropriately access to corresponding resources.
+**Identity Access Management** to ensure users only access resources that correspond to the user's given role.
-> *Scenario: An insider threat does injects code into the build stream by accessing and modifying pipeline jobs through role permissions.*
+> *Scenario: An insider threat injects code into the build stream by accessing and modifying software functionality through ineffective role permissions.*

-**Access controls** on build chains.
+**Access controls** on software functions.
 > *Scenario: An insider threat modifies a pipeline that should not be changed.*

 **Data Encryption** to protect data as it travels throughout build pipeline.